d-holguin/async-ratatui/README.md

 ![example](example.gif)

 ## The Terminal User Interface(TUI)
 The Tui struct is the core structure that manages the terminal interface and controls the flow of the application.
 This implementation uses [Tokio](https://github.com/tokio-rs/tokio) for the runtime.
-Using [`tokio::sync::mpsc`](https://docs.rs/tokio/latest/tokio/sync/mpsc/) to send `Messages` to update the `Model`
+Using [`tokio::sync::mpsc`](https://docs.rs/tokio/latest/tokio/sync/mpsc/) to send messages to update the `Model`
 ```rust
 pub struct Tui {
     pub terminal: Terminal<CrosstermBackend<std::io::Stdout>>,